ctsmedia/docker-contao/README.md

 1. Download or copy the contents of the `docker-compose.yml` file.
 No need to checkout the repository unless you want to build your own specific versions.
 2. Startup docker with `docker-compose up -d` in your terminal and the current folder
-3. Run `docker exec dockercontao_php_1 bash -c "php ../install-demo.php"`
+3. Run `docker exec --user www-data contao_php bash -c "php ../install-demo.php"`
 4. The demo is now running at http://localhost/

 ---